 The fight tears through your ammo.
 As you frantically scour the area for weapons, ammo and health, you find that the series traditional concept of exploration has evolved into something new, something more active, more aggressive.
 Depending on how well you explored the first map and fought the eight enemies along it, you could be coming into this fight with sixty handgun bullets, two grenades and several herbs.
 If you rushed through the area needlessly wasting ammunition you’ll likely find yourself in a frenzied scramble for supplies.
+Resident Evil 4 reapplies the survival, scarcity-focused gameplay from spanning the entire length of the game to the minute by minute combat scenarios.
 This desperation transforms the games exploration into a tense struggle to survive.

 Tense is a very accurate description.
 In studying the individual gameplay systems, we’ve also found the games central emotional tone.
 Where the series had lived in B-movie horror camp, it’s now big budget action horror; the dangers are no longer around the next corner but behind your back and just out of your line of sight, stalking you with their axes raised.
 The way the camera is placed so closely to Leon’s back creates a palpable claustrophobia that pulls at your hindbrain.
 No place is safe- enemies climb through windows and destroy barricades and force you to be constantly on the move.
 You know that part in suspense movies where the hero’s fate depends on their ability to light a match?
 These fight scenes are the constant ball of tension and ecstasy of relief of those moments as you raid the village of its spoils, constantly hunted.
 Then you hear a chainsaw fire up, its throttle rattling.
 It’s a fast and frenetic fight.